venkatselva8/SpeedySplash/README.md

  Main Purpose of SplashScreen which I know:

- 1. Use SplashScreen to Show case app logo.
+ 1. To Show app logo.
+(SpeedySplash- AppLogo Theme)
- 2. Use SplashScreen to Show case app logo & Company Brand Name.
+ 2. To Show case app logo & Company Brand Name.
+(SpeedySplash- Brand Theme)
  3. Show SplashScreen when making network calls (Http)
  4. Downloading Data and storing it in SQLite
  5. Fetching and Parsing Json/ XML